 On Sunday 7 April 2019, after lunch break, he returned to one of the hotel rooms to continue cleaning.
 Lunch and his first cigarette of the day always left him feeling a little way-out.
 It was a particularly chilly and drizzling Sunday.
 The window was left wide open throughout the lunch break, but the heater compensated for the incoming chill.
 He reached over to make the bed, when suddenly, from outside, in perfect clarity, came the unmistakable jungle cry of Tarzan.
 He stepped up to the window.
 Tarzan, alias Johnny Weissmuller, was dangling on the lianas hung between the buildings with their upper ends pinned above the horizon.
 And yes: the whole scenery was black and white.

 Everything that had happened up to that point in the day seemed completely real, so it was not at all reasonable to think he was dreaming.
 Yet that would have been one perfectly obvious explanation and, as usual, the next step would have been to wake up.
 But that was not what happened.
 He looked out of the window again and now Tarzan was racing across the dark pink sky between the skyscrapers of an unknown city, liana by liana, growing more and more desperate.
 A sense of the end of the world ran through the boy.
 He felt the time had come, the time to face what he couldn’t.
 He turned to the door, but there was no door.
-Instead, a tunnel of swirling gray smoke.
+Instead, a tunnel of swirling grey smoke.

 Try as he might, he couldn’t remember when he died.
 Just right now?
 Years before?
 He could not lift the veil off any related memories.
 He stood there, facing this vortex, feeling increasingly stronger gusts of wind against his face.